Domenico II Contarini: Reign as Doge, 1659-1675

 In Contarini's first decade as Doge, the war with the Ottoman Empire grew more intense.
 The Siege of Candia had been ongoing from 1648, but many Venetians feared that if Candia was lost, this would mean the end of Venetian hegemony over the Mediterranean Sea and the beginning of Ottoman hegemony.
 The Senate of Venice therefore vowed that Candia would never be taken.
 Thus, the Venetian treasury was depleted, merchant families were ruined, thousands of Venetian men were killed, and yet the siege continued.
 Domenico Contarini was widely praised in these years for his poise, and the nobility of his spirit, in carrying on the fight.

 In the end, however, Venice was no match for the Ottoman Empire.
 On September 6, 1669, the provveditore of Candia, Francesco Morosini (appointed by Contarini in 1661, with his appointment renewed in 1667) was forced to sign terms of surrender.
 Morosini faced charges of cowardice on his return to Venice, but, after a brief trial, he was cleared of any wrongdoing.

 In all, the Cretan War cost Venice some 134 million ducats and some 30,000 lives.
 In return, it had cost the Ottomans over 80,000 casualties and millions of ducats, all for a campaign that the Ottomans had thought would last only a few months.

 After the unpleasantness of the Morosini trial (1670), Contarini found some happiness in his later years.
 Shortly after the ending of the war, Contarini's grandson Angelo (named after his late brother) married Elena Nani, and the young couple gave birth to a son, Giulio Felice, who was baptized in 1671.

 Little else of note happened during Contarini's reign.
 After many years of war, Venice attempted to re-establish merchant routes and to balance its budget.

 Contarini spent the last year and a half of his life bedridden, and finally died on January 26, 1675, at the age of 89.

+One of his Corno ducale survives in the collection of the Ashmolean Museum.